GVThorne/GoldLinkAPI/docs/source/methods.rst

 	   </soapenv:Body>
 	</soapenv:Envelope>

-The following request uses all 3 filtering nodes to return 2 Accounts that begin with the letter 'B' and have been sorted in an alphabetically order.
+The following request uses all 3 filtering nodes to return 2 Accounts that begin with the letter 'G' and have been sorted in an alphabetically order.

 .. code-block:: html